How is your student connecting to UWM?

 e-Check Up to Go: Alcohol is a 25-minute, self-guided, online, anonymous and evidence-based prevention program.
 Based upon their survey answers, students receive feedback in an easy-to-read format on how their drinking compares to that of others; personal and family risk factors; and the impact on academics, relationships, health and budget.
 Tips for lowering risk are offered. https://www.e-CHUG.uwm.edu

-Brief Alcohol and other drug Screening & Intervention for College Students (BASICS) provides students an evidence-based opportunity to explore their drinking or other drug use in a confidential, non-judgmental and positive environment with fellow students and a trained health educator.
+Brief Alcohol and other drug Screening & Intervention for College Students (BASICS) provides students an evidence-based opportunity to explore their drinking or other drug use in a confidential, non-judgmental and positive environment.
 Participants have the opportunity to:

 - Become more aware of the patterns and context of their use